Scarcity (social psychology): Examples

 There are no toilet rolls on the shelves in March 2020.

-This idea is deeply embedded in the intensely popular "Black Friday" shopping extravaganza that many United States consumers participate in every year on the day after Thanksgiving.
-More than getting a bargain on a great gift, shoppers thrive on the competition itself, which is obtaining the scarce product.
+This idea is embedded in the "Black Friday" shopping experience that many United States consumers participate in every year on the day after Thanksgiving.
+More than getting a lower price on a great gift, shoppers want the competition of obtaining the product.

 Another example of the effects of scarcity is the phenomenon of panic buying, which drives people to display hoarding behaviors when faced with the possibility of going without a certain product.
 Historically, panic buying was seen during the COVID-19 pandemic in 2020.
 Due to the pandemic, people panic bought toilet paper out of fear of limited product supply, creating a shortage.

+Scarcity can affect the minds of consumers.
+The spontaneous, limited release of "Busch Apple" is a modern-day example of scarcity.
+In the summer of 2020, Anheuser-Busch unveiled a new, limited-edition beer; Busch Apple (Busch Light Apple).
+The limited release prompted consumers to purchase it in higher quantities due to its limited supply and high demand.
+Additional evidence of this is in 2021 when Busch Apple returned to stores, where over one million cases were sold in the United States.
+This, of course, is due to the item being scarce, having the ability to cause one’s brain to perceive the item at a higher value.

 Scarcity of time can be a less-visible and highly pervasive psychological phenomenon that can affect everyday decisions.
 People who constantly feel pressed for time report higher levels of stress when making everyday decisions and less satisfaction with life overall.